 Just as important, shaving is a pain.
 It's a lot more work to shave your legs than your face (stop and appreciate how often ladies do this for us).
 Your risk of cuts and nicks goes way up.
 Plus, you get stubble and regrowth in a huge area.
 That's more razor burn.
 It's more effort.
 It's more trouble.
 You can have all of the benefits of grooming without ever touching a razor.

-If you really want smooth legs, consider waxing or depilatories.
-They last longer.
+If you want smooth legs, consider waxing or depilatories; they last longer.
 They skip the razor burn.
 They can be pretty easy (especially hair removal cream).
 They are simply superior methods to shaving.

 If you groom your leg hair with lackluster legs, you're making yourself less sexy.
 Below the knee, you need very little exercise to keep things lean and shapely.
 Just walking or hiking every week is usually enough.
 The tone will be there, and you'll be fine.